RakhithJK/pyenv-pyenv-wiki/Common-build-problems.md

     CFLAGS='-g -O2'

+comment: why "-g".
+Will not it make things slower?.

 ## Build failed - bad interpreter: Permission denied

 If you encounter this error while installing python and your server is a VPS, the **/tmp** directory where python-build download and compile the packages is probably mounted as **noexec**.
 You can check with your hosting provider if wether they provide a way to bypass this protection.